by Nebula Haze

 Frisian Dew

 The next two pics are of the strain Frisian Dew, a popular strain by Dutch Passion, who specifically designed the strain for growing outdoors.
 It is exceptionally hardy, high yielding, and is also mold and pest resistant.
-About 50% of the time, Frisian Dew buds will turn bright purple instead of green!
+About 80% of the time, Frisian Dew buds grow in bright purple or pink instead of green.

-Peyote Gorilla buds are often purple-tinted with purple leaves, especially when grown under LED grow lights.
-The effects of this strain are awesome and bud quality is above-average.
+Purple Sunset RBX2 buds are purple-tinted with purple leaves, especially when grown under LED grow lights with cooler night temperatures.

 Learn about auto-flowering strains, which are typically ready to harvest within 3 months from germination, and don’t need a 12/12 light schedule to start flowering (like regular cannabis plants).